github0apurva/TabularData_Reinforcement/README.md

-# How to train reinforcement learning model?
+# How to train reinforcement learning model? with tabular data

 **[RL_TRAINING](jupyter_notebook:RL_TRAINING)**